chromebreakerdev/DellBIOSTools/README.md

      - The current Asset Tag is displayed automatically
      - Enter a new Asset Tag OR leave blank to clear it
      - Click "Update" to apply the change
-     - Reboot to BIOS verify the updated Asset Tag
+     - Reboot to verify the updated Asset Tag

+5. Dell PFS BIOS Extractor (NEW in V2.5)
+   - Extracts official Dell BIOS Update Packages (.EXE and .RCV)
+   - Automatically creates an output folder next to the BIOS file:

+         <same_directory>\<filename>_EXTRACTED\

+   - Automatically opens the extracted folder in Windows Explorer
+   - Requires no user selection of the output folder
+   - Provides full logging of the extraction process
+   - Powered by Dell PFS Update Extractor technology

+   Credit:
+   This feature is powered by the Dell PFS Update Extractor by Plato Mavropoulos.

 ------------------------------------------------------------
 ⚠️ Disclaimer